 This leads to the question; how many times can you take the LSAT?

-LSAC, the Law School Admissions Council, recently changed how many times you can take the LSAT.
+The Law School Admissions Council (LSAC) recently changed how many times you can take the LSAT.
 As of September 2019, you can only take the LSAT seven times in your life.
 Students who feel they need to take it more than seven times can appeal to LSAC, though this is a rare occurrence.
 In changing the limit to seven, LSAC projects that this will only affect one percent of test-takers.
 There are other stipulations for how many times you can take the LSAT.

 Students can only take the LSAT three times during a testing period.
 The testing period is from June 1st to May 31st every year.
-There is a five-year period where LSAT scores are valid, and during that five-year period, students may only take the test five times.
-Again, this can be appealed if a student feels like they need to take the test again, but it is rare for LSAC to allow this.
+There is a five-year period where LSAT scores are valid, and during those five years, students may only take the test five times.
+Again, this can be appealed if a student feels like they need to retake the test, but it is rare for LSAC to allow this.

 Does Taking the LSAT Multiple Times Hurt Your Chances of Getting Into Law School?

 There are different schools of thought surrounding this question, though the general consensus is that, if possible, you should take the LSAT just once.
 This is because all of your LSAT scores, including canceled scores, are sent in your report to any law schools you may apply to.
 Students who take the LSAT just once with a high score may have a slight edge over those who take it multiple times.
 However, it does not hurt your chances of getting into law school if you take the LSAT more than once.

 Do Law Schools Average Your LSAT Scores?

 If you talk to someone who took the LSAT years ago, they might advise you not to take the LSAT more than once.
 This is because law schools used to average LSAT scores for students who took the test more than once.
 That is no longer the case.
 This changed in 2006, and now law schools simply accept your highest test score, so students won’t have to worry about scores being averaged out.